korovod/kenotron/docs/3d_parallelism.md

 For example, setting a block's rank to 2 means it will run on pipeline rank 2.
 The block's parameters will be instantiated on rank 2's device, and its forward pass will execute on rank 2.

-Q: What do target_pp_ranks represent when initializing a nanotron model?
+Q: What do target_pp_ranks represent when initializing a Kénotron model?

 A:
 target_pp_ranks specifies which subset of pipeline ranks the model should be built on.
 By default, the model is built on all pipeline ranks (0 to pp_size-1).
 But you can pass a custom list like [0, 2, 3] to build the model only on those ranks.